Published Article

 the tape and see if you are easily heard.
 Ask others to evaluate your voice and

-its volume.
+it’s volume.
 Is your voice pleasant?
 Too quiet?
 Too loud?

 I have a friend whose voice trails off so it can scarcely be heard at the